mikkokallio/gomokuai/doc/testing.md

 It was discussed in the demo session that the minimax algorithm doesn't leverage parallel computation very well, but I think a reduction of 30-45% is significant.

-With a non-deterministic pairing of bots, the results are the following (with a sample of 40 matches): Black player's time was cut by 25% and white's only by 1%.
+Adding some randomness to the test, I ran `python src/index.py Jane Janelle -a  -r 10 -c`.
+The results are the following (with a sample of 20 matches with a single worker vs 20 matches with no limit on cores): Black player's time was cut by 25% and white's only by 1% when using all cores.
+On a repeated test with same parameters, the results were a 17% reduction for black player and a 21% reduction for white player.
+The data is recorded in [1](https://github.com/mikkokallio/tiralabra/blob/main/tools/study5.csv), [2](https://github.com/mikkokallio/tiralabra/blob/main/tools/study5b.csv), [3](https://github.com/mikkokallio/tiralabra/blob/main/tools/study5c.csv), and [4](https://github.com/mikkokallio/tiralabra/blob/main/tools/study5d.csv).

-Conclusion: The amount of reduction seems to vary, but if it's in some scenarios as high as 45%, and in others 30%, 25%, or close to 0% is in any case an improvement.
+Conclusion: The amount of reduction seems to vary, but with this small sample it is still evident that there is some reduction (1%, 17%, 21%, 25%, 30%, or 45%) happens each time.